 ABSTRACT

 Background: Indwelling arterial catheters (IAC) are used extensively in the Intensive Care Unit (ICU) for hemodynamic monitoring and for blood gas analysis.
 IAC use also poses potentially serious risks, including blood stream infections and vascular complications.
-The purpose of this study is to assess whether IAC use improves outcomes in mechanically ventilated patients who do not require vasopressor support.
+The purpose of this study is to assess whether IAC use is associated with mortality in mechanically ventilated patients who do not require vasopressor support.

 Methods: This study utilized the Multiparameter Intelligent Monitoring in Intensive Care II database, consisting of over 24,000 patients admitted to the Beth Israel Deaconess Medical Center ICU between 2001 – 2008.
 Patients requiring mechanical ventilation who did not require vasopressors or have a diagnosis of sepsis were identified, and the primary outcome was 28-day mortality.
 A model based on patient demographics, co-morbidities, vital signs, and laboratory results was developed to estimate the propensity for IAC placement.
 Patients were then propensity-matched, and McNemar’s test was used to evaluate the association of IAC with 28-day mortality.